 “As a shooter for 30 years, owner of several custom built 1911’s, a “hobby gunsmith,” and a professional mechanical engineer, I thought I knew something about the design.
 But after a week of mentoring with Bob, I learned how to build and set up the gun so that they run, and run, and run – a level of performance I had rarely seen before.
 I can’t recommend his class highly enough.”
 Frederick Chen, PA

-Due to the demand created by the two-day Maintenance and Minor Repair, and the 1911 Trigger Job classes he was already teaching, Bob Rodgers has recently decided to carve time out of his schedule to host an occasional pistolsmithing class at his shop in Mountain Home, Arkansas.
+Due to the demand created by the two-day Maintenance and Minor Repair, and the 1911 Trigger Job classes he was already teaching, Bob Rodgers has recently decided to carve time out of his schedule to host an occasional pistolsmithing class at his shop in Orofino, Idaho.

-The course fee includes the Caspian slide and checkered frame, Kart Match Grade barrels, best quality small parts, and a set of grips from VZ (no parts substitutions).
+The course fee includes the Caspian slide, Kart Match Grade barrels, best quality small parts, and a set of grips from VZ (no parts substitutions).
 Students are also given the option of two additional services at the time of the order, to personalize their pistol.
 These upgrades are slide flat-topping and serrations, and advancing the front wall of the ejection port to insure clean live-round ejection.
-These upgrades as well as the return overnight shipping of your completed pistol to your home FFL are in addition to the basic class fee.
+These upgrades are in addition to the basic class fee.
 The class fee also includes the use of all shop equipment and supplies.
 Not included are food, travel expenses, and a small assortment of hand tools along with a Dremel tool and a good quality dial or digital caliper.
-The estimated cost of the small tools is around $500.00.
+The estimated cost of the small tools is around $600.00 to $700.00.
 You’ll receive the complete tool list at registration.

 Please read the following carefully: